ChapelR/noble-avatar-js/docs/7-JavaScript-API.md

 }
 ```

-Each group name represents a single slot on the character, like hair, mouths, eyes, etc.  In the `components` object, tree arrays of file names are stored--one for unisex items (`u`), one for female items (`f`), and one for male items (`m`).
+Each group name represents a single slot on the character, like hair, mouths, eyes, etc.  In the `components` object, three arrays of file names are stored--one for unisex items (`u`), one for female items (`f`), and one for male items (`m`).
 The `required` boolean value simply lets the system know 1) not to generate a random portrait without something in this slot, and 2) not to give the player the option to have nothing in this slot in the editor.
-Theoretically, you could edit this option to make anything required or not required for any group.
+You could edit this option to make anything required or not required for any group.

 If you want to use your own custom components, you'll need to spend some time editing this object, or rebuilding it.
 Check out the [guide](9-Customization.md) for more.